leedsrising/Song-Guru/README.md

 Current capabilities:
 * Create a way to analyze twitter posts from a number of song recommendation accounts
 * Compare most popular songs across these accounts to find songs that are universally agreed upon to be new "hits"
-* post these songs on a twitter bot account through Tweepy API (see https://twitter.com/MusicGuru15 )
+* post these songs on a twitter bot account through Tweepy API
 * save the best <n> songs to a user's spotify account programmatically

 Future goals: